meross Mini Smart Plug with Energy Monitor…

 Do I need a smart energy monitor if I already have a smart meter?

-Will these void my electrical certification?
+Will installing a whole-home energy monitor void my electrical certification?

-Can they monitor my solar export?
+Can these energy monitors track my solar export?

-A 7kW single-phase EV charger pulls ~30A continuous; a 22kW 3-phase charger ~32A per phase.
-The Shelly 3EM (120A per channel) and Qezodsx 80A meter both handle this.
-10A plug-level smart plugs cannot — never plug an EV charger into one.
+No. A 7kW single-phase EV charger draws about 30A continuous and a 22kW 3-phase charger draws about 32A per phase.
+The Shelly Pro 3EM (120A per channel) and Depisuta 200A Tuya meters handle this.
+10A plug-level smart plugs cannot, never plug an EV charger into one.

-Do I need Home Assistant?
+Do I need Home Assistant to use these?

-Do these work during a blackout?
+Do these monitors work during a blackout?

 So what should you actually buy?